Notion vs Evernote: Honest comparison in 2026 (I tried both)

 What is Evernote?

-Evernote is one of the oldest note-taking apps.
-It launched in 2008 and became famous because it let you capture text, pictures, and scanned documents early on.
-You can save web pages, scan receipts, record voice notes, and search everything fast.
+Evernote is one of the oldest note-taking apps out there.
+It launched in 2008 and became popular early on because it let you capture text, images, and scanned documents before most tools even thought about that.

-In 2023 Evernote was bought by a company called Bending Spoons.
-They have been updating it, including adding AI features and redesigning the app.
+In 2023 Evernote was acquired by a company called Bending Spoons.
+They've been updating it since, adding AI features and redesigning the app.
+It's still evolving.

 Evernote by the Numbers